microsoft/vscode-docs/docs/supporting/faq.md

 ### Why does Visual Studio Code have a different license than the vscode GitHub repository?

-To learn why Visual Studio Code, the product, has a different license than vscode, the open-source [GitHub repository](https://github.com/microsoft/vscode), see [issue #60](https://github.com/Microsoft/vscode/issues/60#issuecomment-161792005) for a detailed explanation.
+To learn why Visual Studio Code, the product, has a different license than the open-source [vscode GitHub repository](https://github.com/microsoft/vscode), see [issue #60](https://github.com/Microsoft/vscode/issues/60#issuecomment-161792005) for a detailed explanation.

 ### What is the difference between the `vscode` repository and the Microsoft Visual Studio Code distribution?

-The [github.com/microsoft/vscode](https://github.com/Microsoft/vscode) repository (`Code - OSS`) is where we develop the [Visual Studio Code](https://code.visualstudio.com) product.
+The [github.com/microsoft/vscode](https://github.com/Microsoft/vscode) repository (`Code - OSS`) is where we develop the Visual Studio Code product.
 Not only do we write code and work on issues there, we also publish our roadmap and monthly iteration and endgame plans.
 The source code is available to everyone under a standard [MIT license](https://github.com/microsoft/vscode/blob/master/LICENSE.txt).

-[Visual Studio Code](https://code.visualstudio.com) is a distribution of the `Code - OSS` repository with Microsoft specific customizations (including source code), released under a traditional [Microsoft product license](https://code.visualstudio.com/License/).
+Visual Studio Code is a distribution of the `Code - OSS` repository with Microsoft specific customizations (including source code), released under a traditional [Microsoft product license](https://code.visualstudio.com/License/).

 See the [Visual Studio Code and 'Code - OSS' Differences](https://github.com/microsoft/vscode/wiki/Differences-between-the-repository-and-Visual-Studio-Code) article for more details.